 Close your eyes and imagine this: The smell of pine is in the air.
 A cool breeze hits your cheeks.
 A hot pumpkin spice latte is clutched tightly in your hand.
 And a beautiful canvas of colors surrounds you.
 Now open your eyes.
 Where are you?

 If you said hiking a trail in the middle of fall in Ithaca, we’d say you’ve picked a great place!
 Ithaca is one of the best places in the Finger Lakes for viewing fall foliage because of its abundance of nature hikes, waterfall trails, and lakeside strolls to enjoy.
 Enveloped in bursts of vibrant reds, yellows, and oranges, the trails surrounding Ithaca present visitors with spectacular leaf peeping opportunities.
+Note to visitors: we would typically recommend locations on Cornell's campus, however due to COVID-19 Cornell is limiting visitors at this time.
 October is the prime month for peak fall foliage discovery in the Finger Lakes Region and with so many fall hikes to explore in Ithaca, you’re bound to find that perfect “Insta-worthy” picture you have been hoping to capture this season.

 Looking for the trails in Ithaca that offer the ultimate fall hiking experience?
 We asked our Site Supervisor for the Taughannock Visitor Center, Rachael Atikins-Walpole, which fall trails she often recommends to visitors and she gave us her list of the Top 5 Fall Hikes in Ithaca.
 You’ll often hear us boasting about the gorgeous waterfalls that make Ithaca famous, but we have to say that this list might just give those hikes a run for their money!

 Best Fall Hikes in Ithaca